Anushavarma08/Animal-data-analysis/README.md

 # Animal Care and Control Adoption Analysis

 This project, developed by Team 'TailBlazers'(Anusha Mudundi & Charu Gupta) during the January Code Pudding event hosted by #[TripleTen](https://www.tripleten.com/), focuses on analyzing animal care and control adoption data.
 Our objective is to uncover insights into animal intake patterns, adoption rates, and factors influencing successful adoptions.
-We have used Animal care and Control- Adopted Animals data from Kaggle and Tableau for visualization.

 🏆 Achievement